 Before you send out invites to your next member event, try putting these tips into action:

-Instead of telling members what you’re planning, ask them what they’d like to see planned.
+- Give choices: Instead of telling members what you’re planning, ask them what they’d like to see planned.
 A simple interest poll can provide a considerable boost in attendees.

-Plan some email reminders leading to the event, so everyone has a chance to mark their calendars.
+- Build anticipation: Plan some email reminders leading to the event, so everyone has a chance to mark their calendars.
 A good CRM will allow you to easily plan this out ahead of time.

-A photo backdrop and some props can give your attendees an opportunity to make some memories.
+- Let them capture the moment: A photo backdrop and some props can give your attendees an opportunity to make some memories.
 Just remember to hang a sign that lists your social tags nearby.

-Measure Your Success
+How to Measure Your Success

+Live events are only successful if your members show up.
 Track registration vs. attendance and member attendance over time to see if you’re motivating your members to get involved IRL.

-Strategy #3: Upgrade Your Email Marketing Outreach
+3. Upgrade Your Email Marketing Outreach

 Email marketing offers a fast (and cheap!) method of keeping in contact with your members.
 After all, 91% of all US consumers check their email daily.